jasp-stats/jasp-desktop/Docs/development/jasp-translation-rules.md

        strings:
        e.g. title="McDonald's \u03C9" must become gettextf(“McDonald's
        %s”,” \u03C9") instead of title=gettext("McDonald's \u03C9")
+	   The same is true for a single % character in a gettext.
+It must be transformed to a gettextf with a double %%.
+Please report if you know a better solution.
     c.
 All paste and paste0 functions must be replaced by the gettext or the gettextf functions.
 For example:
        overtitle = paste0(100 * options$confidenceIntervalInterval, "% CI for